-LIQUIDITY AND CAPITAL RISKS Exposure to adverse debt or equity market situations could hinder or impede the ability to cover the financial needs required for the proper development of the Group's activities and its Strategic Plan 2019-2023.
-Objective of guaranteeing occupational quality, health, and safety: The objective of continual improvement in the safety of our facilities and occupational health and work centres may be threatened by the risks inherent in the company's industrial and forestry activities.
-Ence has specific prevention regulations but they do not entirely eliminate the risks.
-Since the declaration of the COVID-19 pandemic in Spain, Ence has been working to establish protocols and measures to prevent infection in the worksites and in the different activities of the value chain.
+Objective to ensure quality, safety, and good health in the workplace: The objective of continual improvement in the safety of the facilities and occupational health and work centres may be threatened by the risks inherent in the company's industrial and forestry activities.
+Specific prevention regulations are in place, but they do not entirely eliminate the risks.
+Since the COVID-19 pandemic was declared, Ence has been working to establish protocols and measures to prevent contagion.

-- Regulatory compliance objectives: The BREF regulation entered into force in 2017, with a deadline of 2020 for full adaptation to it.
-BREF values are more restrictive than previous values in terms of production and emissions, taking into account the type of process, geographical location, and local environmental conditions, which will generate the need for investments and new systems of environmental control and improvement.
+Objective to comply with regulations: the BREF regulations have restrictive values in terms of production and emissions, taking into account the type of process, geographical location, and local environmental conditions, which will generate the need for investments and new systems of environmental control and improvement.

-- Fiscal risk control objectives: Ensuring that all activities and operations are developed in compliance with fiscal legislation is a priority.
-The Audit Committee monitors Ence's fiscal risks in order to help the Board to determine fiscal risk management and control policies.
-It is possible that the state, regional, and/or local tax administration may undertake new modifications to tax regulations that could affect ENCE and directly impact company profit.
-Ence has a department specialised in taxation and tax-specific advice, with the aim of establishing internal guidelines for tax compliance and a zero risk appetite.
+Tax risk objective: PRIORITY: Ensuring that all activities and operations are developed in compliance with tax legislation.
+The Audit Committee monitors fiscal risks in order to help the Board determine fiscal risk management and control policies.
+RISK: changes in the tax regulations established by the Tax Administration that may affect ENCE's results.
+Ence has a specialised tax area and external advice to establish internal guidelines for compliance with tax regulations and zero risk appetite.

-E.4.
-Indicate whether the entity has risk tolerance levels, including for tax risk.
+E.4 Indicate whether the entity has risk tolerance levels, including for tax risk.